 The Musee des Beaux Arts, founded in 1860, is Canada's oldest museum and boasts some of the finest paintings in the country.
 Among its permanent holdings are artworks from Canadian artists and those created by European masters.
 The museum also features native Canadian artifacts and a collection of period furnishings, along with drawings, engravings, silverware and works of art from ancient Asia, Egypt, Greece and South America.
 More contemporary exhibitions include an examination of Andy Warhol's advertising, the images of local photographers as well as a look at art as a means to social and environmental change.
 An on-site restaurant offers light fare.
-Admission to Collections and Discovery exhibits are free for those 30 years and under,over 65 every Thursday,the last Sunday of every month and during the Holiday seasons, December 26 to January 2 and Spring Break for the general public.
-Collections are closed on Wednesdays after 5 pm.
+Admission to Collections and Discovery exhibits are free for all on the first Sunday of the month and those 20 years and under everyday.
+Those over 65 years visit for free every Thursday.

 Visible by night thanks to its well-lit cross, Mont Royal designed by Ormstead of Central Park fame is filled with hiking trails, and opportunities for various outdoor activities.
 It is also a natural haven for local flora and fauna and rare tree species.
 On top of Mont Royal sits Saint Joseph's Oratory,one of the world's most visited pilgrimage centres.
 The basilica's dome, second only in height to Saint Peter's Basilica in Rome, reaches 97 meters.
 Its founder, Saint Brother Andre, the humble door keeper who inspired its construction in 1904 dedicated the edifice to Saint Joseph.
 The shrine includes the original chapel, a votive chapel, a crypt church, and the Basilica which can accommodate over 2,200 people.
 The votive chapel contains personal items left behind by thankful pilgrims in memory of a claimed healing.
 Its pipe organs and carillon composed of 56 bells celebrate the world's great composers.

-One of three casinos in the province of Quebec, Casino de Montral offers world-class gaming, dining and entertainment.
+One of three casinos in the province of Quebec, Casino de Montreal offers world-class gaming, dining and entertainment.
 There are more than 3200 slot machines, 115 gaming tables and a keno lounge if you're in the mood for a little gambling.
-When it's time to take a break and eat, options range from fine dining (Nuances â" Continental, Via Fortuna â" Italian) to casual (a buffet and a deli).
+When it's time to take a break and eat, options range from fine dining to casual.
 And if gaming isn't quite enough, four bars and a performance hall provide additional entertainment.
-The entire facility is open only to persons 18 and older.
+The entire facility is open 24 hours seven days a week but only to persons 18 and older.
 Dress code is business to business casual (no strapless tops, tank tops or camisoles for ladies).

 The Grande Bibliotheque is a contemporary-styled five-storey building with over 4,000,000 works, including 1,140,000 books.
 There are 1300 reading armchairs, 850 study seats and carrels, and 350 computer stations and plenty of space to relax.
 There are also special exhibits and art shows to enjoy.
 A fantastic rainy-day or cold weather retreat, the national and universal collections are each housed in one of two chambres de bois ("wooden rooms"), a reference to Anne Hebert's novel Les Chambres de bois.
 These multi-storey areas are demarcated by walls of wooden slats, either allowing indirect natural light or blocking it according to the conservation needs of the collection.
 The slats are made of Quebec-grown yellow birch, the official tree of Quebec.
 A sculpture garden to the north of the building, divided into plots of which one will be developed with sculpture and landscape art each year.